Creative Behavioral Consultants

 •

-chance of having a second child who is also affected.
+The chance of a second child having ASD is over 10

 •

-autism, the other will be affected about 36 to 95 percent of the
+has autism, the other will be affected about 60 to 90 percent

 •